arsh-k/pde-on-gpu-arsh-kumbhat/homework-5/README.md

 ##### Task 3

-The figure reported below compares the Peak Memory Throughput ($T_{peak}$) and the domain size for 4 separate implementations of a diffusion solver.
+The figure reported below compares the Memory Throughput ($T_{eff}$) and the domain size for 4 separate implementations of a diffusion solver.
 It also indicates the maximum memory throughput achieved and the CPU maximum memory bandwidth.
 The BenchmarkTools package in Julia has been used to evaluate the memory throughputs.

 ![Figure 2](./docs/diffusion_ex_2_task_3.png)